laurence-finn/Safari/README.md

 ### Index
 - Add some copy below the logo to explain the purpose of the site.
 "Mr. Mori needs your help!"
 - Organize the page better into divs (possibly do this in layout file).
+- Make the four buttons prettier (use FontAwesome icons?)

 ### View All Animals/Search Animals
 - Add a page that allows the user to search for animals.
 (By default, the page will display all animals.)